jamesaevans/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 Amplitude CDP's Webhook integration enables you to forward your Amplitude events and users to custom webhooks.
 This is a light-weight way to set a stream of event and user data out of Amplitude, to a URL of your choosing to enable any of your use cases.

+## Use Cases

+1. **Workflow Automation:** Webhooks are key in automating workflows and seamlessly connecting disparate systems.
+They automatically trigger actions based on specific events or conditions, streamlining processes, reducing manual interventions, and boosting operational efficiency.
+For example, an existing Amplitude customer has implemented a webhook to automate the capture and recording of user consent.
+When a user accepts the terms of service, the webhook triggers the automatic logging of this event in the company's internal systems, thus streamlining consent management and ensuring compliance and data accuracy.
+2. **Additional Flexibility Beyond Standard Streaming Integrations:** "Webhooks provide enhanced customization and flexibility beyond standard streaming integrations, enabling real-time data exchange and tailored interactions for dynamic and responsive systems.
+For instance, a customer is using a webhook to send specific event data from Amplitude to Braze, a use case that’s not possible with the native Amplitude Braze streaming integration.
+This involves transforming an Amplitude user property named 'newsletters'—an array with 'market' and 'newsletter_names'—into a format suitable for Braze.
+Additionally, another customer employs webhooks to format event data for Braze, ensuring correct processing as purchase events, showcasing the versatility of webhooks in handling complex data structures.

 ## Setup

 ### Prerequisites